 An atrial fibrillation episode may last from a few hours to several days.
 Sometimes, the episode does not go away without treatment.
-Most atrial fibrillation patients have some heart abnormality related to the condition.
+Most people with atrial fibrillation have some heart abnormality related to the condition.

 The atria beat rapidly, but regularly.
 This is caused by a circuit problem within the right atrium.
 The contractions of the atria are weak because of the rapid heartbeat.

 An atrial flutter episode may last a few hours or some days.
 Sometimes it may not go away until treated.
 Atrial flutter is sometimes a complication of surgery, but it can also be caused by various forms of heart disease.
-Patients with atrial flutter commonly experience atrial fibrillation too.
+People with atrial flutter commonly also experience atrial fibrillation.

 Supraventricular tachycardias (SVTs)

-This refers to any tachycardic (accelerated) heart rhythm originating above the ventricular tissue.
-The abnormal circuitry in the heart is usually congenital (present at birth) and creates a loop of overlapping signals.
+This refers to any accelerated heart rhythm originating above the ventricular tissue.
+The abnormal circuitry in the heart is usually present at birth and creates a loop of overlapping signals.
 An SVT episode may last from a few seconds to several hours.

 Abnormal electrical signals in the ventricles result in a rapid heart rate.
 The speed of the heartbeat does not allow the ventricles to fill and contract properly, resulting in poor blood supply to the body.
 This type of tachycardia is frequently a life-threatening condition and is treated as a medical emergency.

 The ventricles quiver in an ineffective way, resulting in poor blood supply to the body.
-If normal heart rhythm is not restored rapidly, blood circulation will cease, and the patient will die.
-Patients with an underlying heart condition, or those who have been struck by lightning causing serious trauma may experience ventricular fibrillation.
+If normal heart rhythm is not restored rapidly, blood circulation will cease, causing death.
+People with an underlying heart condition or those who have been struck by lightning causing serious trauma may experience ventricular fibrillation.

 An electrocardiogram shows the electrical activity of the heart

-Electrodes are attached to the patient's skin to measure electrical impulses given off by the heart.
+Electrodes are attached to the skin to measure electrical impulses given off by the heart.

 This test will also show any previous heart disease that may have contributed to the tachycardia.